jh3nd3rs0n/jargyle/README.md

       externalClient.socks5.gssapiServiceName=GSSAPI_SERVICE_NAME
           The GSS-API service name for the external SOCKS5 server for external connections

+      host=HOST
+          The host name or address for the SOCKS server (default is 0.0.0.0)

       port=INTEGER_BETWEEN_1_AND_65535
           The port for the SOCKS server (default is 1080)